home > blogs > livejournal

 Once your form code has been pasted into the entry, click the Post to ...
 Button.

-A fully functioning demonstration form hosted on LiveJournal can be seen here.
+A demonstration LiveJournal form can be viewed here.

 Adding an Email Form to the Side Bar in LiveJournal